mitul45/expense-manager/README.md

 _"If you can't measure it, you can't improve it."_ - [Peter Drucker](https://en.wikipedia.org/wiki/Peter_Drucker)

+Take control back.
 Introducing Expense Manager, an app to track your daily spendings.
 It is made of two main components:
 1. [Main application](https://mitul45.github.io/expense-manager/): Used to add expenses to the sheet
 2. [Expense Sheet](https://docs.google.com/spreadsheets/d/1NfF1A0UC6qLuOE7eiTsAzNVAskNcYeuPHAkzSURH0Pc/edit#gid=0): This is where you can do all kinds of analysis/summarization of your expenses.